Types of Machine Learning

 Overview

-- Reinforcement Learning: Uses sequential actions, not covered further.
+- Reinforcement Learning: Learns by taking sequential actions; not covered here

 Training Data